 This is the perfect recipe for spring.
 These muffins are really delicious, as well as kid-tested and approved.

-Although, my kids have never turned down a muffin topped with whipped cream.
+That said, my kids have never turned down a muffin topped with whipped cream.

-Today, so many people have some sort of sensitivity, and it seems as though gluten sensitivity is one of the most prevalent.
+Today, so many people have some sort of food sensitivity, and it seems as though gluten sensitivity is one of the most prevalent.

-You may know my love for sourdough, but some people are so sensitive to gluten, that they cannot tolerate even long-fermented sourdough products.
+You may know my love for sourdough, but some people are so sensitive to gluten that they cannot tolerate even long-fermented sourdough products.

-Enter in gluten-free, coconut flour muffins.
+Enter gluten-free coconut flour muffins.

-They have a wonderfully light and fluffy texture, the perfect amount of sweetness and lemon flavor, and they are topped with a whipped cream, lemon frosting.
+They have a wonderfully light and fluffy texture, the perfect amount of sweetness and lemon flavor, and they are topped with a whipped cream lemon frosting.
 I’m not done.
 Finally, I sprinkle on some toasted coconut sweetened with maple syrup.

 And since they are packed with fiber, they help us stay full all morning long.